Oakley Sound Systems FAQ

 For more information about buying or building a suitable power supply for a modular system, please see the Powering Your Modular webpage on this site.

 If you have the skills to do this you probably wouldn't be asking the question.
 Only fit an internal mains supply if you know what you doing.
-We cannot endorse this method of powering any Oakley product.
+I cannot endorse this method of powering any Oakley product.

 Where do I get all the other parts for the project?